Lig17/Chronos/README.md

 - **Traffic Optimization**: SUMO simulations measuring travel time and Gini/Jain indices.
 - **Privacy**: Re-identification risk metrics and Kolmogorov–Smirnov distance.

-## 🎥 Pitch Script
-1. **Problem**: Urban "climate double jeopardy" in cities like Bengaluru requires more than just dashboards.
-2. **Solution**: Chronos-Graph is a cognitive infrastructure that moves from reactive to predictive orchestration.
-3. **Demo**: Watch the GVU cycle in action.
-The Generator proposes a rerouting plan based on GeoFM data, the Verifier checks symbolic constraints on the knowledge graph, and the Updater refines logic across federated nodes.
-4. **Impact**: Decentralized, privacy-preserving, and equitable urban resilience.

 ## 📄 References
 - Clark University (2026): GeoFM Foundation Models.